PUTTING AN END TO

 xenophobia

-The Migration Project is co-funded by the European Union and implemented by DDP and KAS.
+The Migration Project was co-funded by the European Union and implemented by DDP and KAS.

 OUR OBJECTIVE